 MEET OUR MULTIDISCIPLINARY TEAM OF QUALIFIED MASTER TEACHERS.

 Mrs. Remi Willoughby is an exceptional educator with over thirty years of teaching experience.
 She is a graduate of University of Lagos, Nigeria (B.A.)
 Ed, and Texas A & M, U.S.A where she received her Master’s Degree (M.Ed.)
 During her career she taught at Loyola College, Ibadan, Itolo Girls’ Grammar School, Lagos, and finally at Grange School.
 After teaching at Grange School, she relocated to Texas, U.S.A with her family.
 Mrs. Willoughby received all her trainings in educational robotics from the National Robotics Institute at Carnegie Mellon University, Pittsburg, Pennsylvania.
 She taught an Introduction to Engineering class in the last thirteen years at the Rice School, Houston using robotics as a platform for teaching the class.
-She has taken students to various competitions where her students have excelled and won several awards.
+She has taken students to various competitions where to buy provigil generic where her students have excelled and won several awards.
 An astute robotics instructor, after twenty-three years in Houston (Texas) public schools, Mrs. Willoughby retired in June 2015.
 She is co- founder of Roboglobal Educational Consulting, a Lagos and U.S based company that specializes in training and curriculum development in the areas of educational robotics, programming, STEM Integration, and introduction to engineering.

 Johnson Ozuoka is the high school Principal at Aduvie International school, Abuja.
 Mr Johnson grew up and attended elementary school in Northern Nigeria.
 He has a Bachelor’s degree from the University of Jos, a Post-Graduate Diploma in Education, a Master’s degree in Science Education as well as CIE and MOS certifications.
 Mr Johnson views a collaborative school environment as the key to creating successful teachers and students.
 He believes partnerships with parents and the communities are essential to raising the total child.
 During his free time, Mr. Johnson enjoys watching/playing football, watching movies, and spending time with family.